mika-s/RandomPerson/RandomPersonCli/Readme.md

 OPTIONS

--m
+-m, --mode
     Mode.
 Either I (interactive), L (list), T (templated list) or V (validation).
     Validation mode can take SSN as optional input, otherwise it's using interactive validation.

--n
-    Nationality.
+-n, --nationality
     Either Danish, Dutch, Finnish, Icelandic, Norwegian or Swedish.
     Used in List or Template mode.

--a
-    Amount.
+-a, --amount
     Number of people to generate in List or Template mode.

--f
-    File format.
+-f, --filetype
     File format to use when printing to file in List mode.
     Will print to the console if not specified.

 --caf
     Print to both console and file at the same time if true.
 Only used when -f is specified.
 False is default.

--o
-    Output file path.
+-o, --output
     Path to output file when printing to file in List mode.

--s
-    Settings file path.
+-s, --settings
     Path to the settings file if non-default file is used.

 Default: